 Low tides are common and make for a tranquil, enjoyable snorkel adventure to admire all the beauty and action under the sea, while friends and family can watch from their cabin’s outdoor entertaining area.
 You can hire masks, snorkels and flippers from our activity centre.

-The sites laid out in the Mackerel Islands’ snorkel trail are primary examples of the vast varieties of coral, coral structures and divers marine life habitats found in the broader area.
+The sites laid out in the Mackerel Islands’ snorkel trail are prime examples of the vast varieties of coral, structures and marine life habitats found in the broader Pilbara coastal area of Australia.
 They range from the visually breathtaking to the environmentally unique.

-Thevenard Island’s sandy cay consists of loose coral sands, covering typically low Pilbara coastal vegetation and surrounded by a protective fringe coral bombie reef with other sandstone and coral reef structures nearby.
+Thevenard Island’s sandy cay consists of loose coral sands, covering typically low Pilbara coastal vegetation and surrounded by a protective fringe reef and coral bombies, with other sandstone and coral reef structures nearby.

 The waters surrounding Direction Island offer a spectacular array of colourful reef fish and beautiful coral formations.
-Its fringing reef is alive and animated with fish, coral, and sea plants.
+The island’s fringing reef is alive and animated with fish, coral, and sea plants.

-For the more experienced, audacious snorkellers, our snorkel trail is easily accessed by boat.
-Our Plaka boats provide a great platform for you to investigate pristine coral sites within a short distance from the main boat mooring area.
+For the more experienced snorkellers, explore the Mackerel Islands’ snorkel trail by boat.
+Our plaka boats are available for hire if you hold a recreational skipper’s licence, and provide a great platform for you to investigate pristine coral sites within a short distance from the main boat mooring area.